Lisinopril is a medicine to treat high blood pressure (hypertension) and heart failure.

 - other medicines that can lower your blood pressure, such as some antidepressants, nitrates (for chest pain), baclofen (a muscle relaxant), anaesthetics, or medicines for an enlarged prostate gland

-- medicines that damp down your immune system, such as ciclosporin or tacrolimus
+- medicines that calm down your immune system, such as ciclosporin or tacrolimus

-- tablets that make you pee more (diuretics), such as furosemide
+- medicines that make you pee more (diuretics), such as furosemide

-- medicines that can increase the amount of potassium in your blood, such as spironolactone, triamterene, amiloride, potassium supplements, trimethoprim (for infections) and heparin (for thinning blood)
+- medicines that can increase the amount of potassium in your blood, such as spironolactone, triamterene, amiloride, potassium supplements, trimethoprim (for infections) or heparin (for preventing blood clots)

 - steroid medicines such as prednisolone

 - medicines for diabetes

 - racecadotril (for diarrhoea)

 - lithium (for mental health problems)

 Mixing lisinopril with herbal remedies or supplements